 While cover letters are often optional, many employers require that you submit a cover letter for the job.
 But even if submitting a cover letter is not a requirement, it is still a useful document to attach to your job application.

-Cover letters allow you to explore why you would be a good fit for a job in more depth and give you the ability to share more information about yourself alongside your resume and job application.
+Cover letters, unlike letters of interest, allow you to explore why you would be a good fit for a job in more depth.
+And they give you the ability to share more information about yourself alongside your resume and application.

 How Long Should a Cover Letter Be?

-The ideal cover letter length should be between half of a page and one page in length, depending on the content that you want to include in your letter.
-Your cover letter should include no more than four paragraphs of writing, but it could be even shorter if you are writing an email.
+The ideal cover letter length is between half a page and one page.
+But this depends on the content you want to include.
+Your cover letter should include no more than four paragraphs of writing aside from the address and contact information.
+But it could be even shorter if you are writing an email.

-To help you ensure that you use the right cover letter format, we have compiled a list of six factors that you should consider when writing your letter:
+To ensure you use the right cover letter format, here’s a list of six factors that you should consider when writing your letter:

 1. Focus on your relevant skills

-In a cover letter, it can be tempting to talk about all of the experiences you have had in the past and how they shaped you as a worker.
-You could talk about all of the semesters you spent abroad or the internships you took in college.
+It can be tempting to talk about all the experiences you have had and how they shaped you as a worker.
+You could talk about all the semesters you spent abroad or the internships you took in college.

-Because your cover letter should be short, you should only focus on your relevant skills and background which pertains to the job for which you are applying.
+But a cover letter should be short.
+You should focus only on your relevant skills and background.
 So, if you have some experience that relates directly to a position, then you should mention it.

-However, you should make sure that you don’t add in too much filler content that does not make it clear to the employer why you are the right candidate for a position.
+However, you should make sure that you don’t add in too much filler content.
+This kind of content does not make it clear to the employer why you are the right candidate for a position.

 2. Use no more than four paragraphs